 Located past Zona Sul, Rio’s western region comprises a wide array of neighborhoods, most of them residential.
 It is however home to Barra da Tijuca (Barra, for short) and Recreio, where you will find fantastic beaches less cramped with tourists, enormous nightclubs and concert houses and most of Rio’s finest shopping malls.

 Surfers take note: head to Barra and Recreio for great waves and clean waters.

 Barra Shopping, the largest mall in South America, is located here.
 You will find a great mix of Brazilian and international brands, and prices are rather friendly especially for jewelry, leather goods and shoes, all of which are Brazilian specialties.
 Barra Shopping is linked by a walkway to New York City Center.
 Besides shopping, the complex offers excellent cinemas, restaurants, cafés and bars, and is worth dedicating a whole day to.

 Let go of all your worries and start exploring Rio de Janeiro.
-Don't forget to check out our guide to the 2014 World Cup's match and plane tickets.
 Head over to Trekeffect and plan your trip, and collaborate and share it with your friends!